 Firstly, a little disclaimer section.
 Do not use any of these devices if you are unsure how to use it fully.
 Do not push the device into yours or someone else’s body hard for the risk of causing increased injury, bruising, or tissue damage.
 Do not use it on your genitals, head, eyes, mouth, jaw, nose, cheeks (any part of your face), or particularly sensitive areas of the body (I don’t know why you would or that I should have to tell you this).
 These are not naughty toys for any naughty time, so just no. Do not use it on active bleeding sites, cuts, wounds, burns, bruises, or after surgery on the area of surgery, or site of the incision.

 Massage guns and home massagers are devices that apply gentle vibrations over the skin ion an attempt to relieve muscular tension and encourage relaxation1.
-They do not help with tissue repair, injury recovery, or injury prevention.
-Just any massage, they can help relieve stress, encourage relaxation and help ease some pain symptoms caused by muscular tension/tightness but they do not improve injury healing or decrease recovery time from an injury (e.g. ligamentous or tendon rupture, muscle tears, burns, fractures or cut/wound healing).
+They do not help with tissue repair, reduce injury recovery time, or prevent an injury from occurring.
+Just like any massage, they can help relieve stress, encourage relaxation and help ease some pain symptoms caused by muscular tension/tightness but they do not improve injury healing or decrease recovery time from an injury (e.g. ligamentous or tendon rupture, muscle tears, burns, fractures or cut/wound healing).
 Before people start getting upset by this statement let me explain because I am referring to true tissue repair and remodeling from a trauma.
 No-one, including medications, can speed up tissue repair and healing in anyone.
 Reducing pain, muscle spasms, and even swelling after a trauma, such as a torn muscle, can be achieved through medications, massage, and applying ice to the injured site.
 But these treatment options are all symptom management, not healing and repair.
 The key thing I want everyone reading this to know and take-away with them is this simple fact: your body heals at whatever rate your body heals at.
 Some people heal very rapidly, others more slowly.
 Several factors such as diet, lifestyle, smoking/vaping/nicotine intake, alcohol, and obesity all influence how your body heals.
 We have already discussed in detail the effects of nicotine on healing and the phases of healing in our previous blog posts, so for more information about these, click on the links to read these posts.

 I use two different types of massage guns in my practice.
 Which one I use is dependant upon where it is needed on the patient, as no single massager is appropriate to apply to all muscles, on all patients.
 I use these devices when there is clear spasm or tightness within the muscle(s) in question only.
 If the patient does not need it because there is no active muscle spasm, then a massage in that situation in my practice is a waste of time, so only do it to yourself IF you have active spasm or tension.
 These devices allow me to massage those tight, painful muscles with the patients fully clothed, so there is no need to remove clothes during appointments making people feel more comfortable.
 By using these devices, there is no drop in the quality of the massage when performed.
 The massage is reproducible and consistent, every time it is needed.
 So here are my top 5 massage instruments I recommend to both patients and fellow therapists: